bitcoin/bitcoin/doc/descriptors.md

 The basic steps are:

   1. Every participant generates an xpub.
 The most straightforward way is to create a new descriptor wallet which we will refer to as the participant's signer wallet.
      Avoid reusing this wallet for any purpose other than signing transactions from the corresponding multisig we are about to create.
-Hint: extract the wallet's xpubs using `listdescriptors` and pick the one from the
+Hint: extract the wallet's xpubs using `gethdkey m/44h/0h/0h` (`m/44h/1h/0h` for testnet and signet).
-     `pkh` descriptor since it's least likely to be accidentally reused (legacy addresses)
+     This reuses keys from the `pkh` descriptor (legacy addresses), since these are the least likely to be accidentally reused.
+A future update to `importdescriptors` may add support for derivation the corresponding private keys of arbitrary derivations, such as BIP87's `m/87h`.
+That would prevent key reuse entirely.
   2. Create a watch-only descriptor wallet (blank, private keys disabled).
 Now the multisig is created by importing the two descriptors:
      `wsh(sortedmulti(<M>,XPUB1/0/*,XPUB2/0/*,…,XPUBN/0/*))` and `wsh(sortedmulti(<M>,XPUB1/1/*,XPUB2/1/*,…,XPUBN/1/*))`
      (one descriptor w/ `0` for receiving addresses and another w/ `1` for change).
 Every participant does this